mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 ```

 All you have to do is navigate to the root folder of the project where the `docker-compose.yaml` file is located and run

 ```shell
 docker-compose up
 ```

-This command will start a 3-node Kafka Cluster
+This command will start a 3-node Kafka Cluster.

-**Note:** You might want to increase your docker resources (I'm running with 6GB RAM) to make sure you don't run into any issues.
+> _Note: You might want to increase your docker resources (I'm running with 6GB RAM) to make sure you don't run into any issues._

-Wait a little bit for the cluster to start and then we will need to create our topic to store our clickstream events.
+Wait a bit for the cluster to start, then we will need to create our topic to store our clickstream events.
 For that we will create a topic with 5 partitions and a replication factor of 3 (leader + 2 replicas) using the following command:

 ```shell
 bin/kafka-topics.sh --create \
   --topic ecommerce.events \